The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Data notes

-- Income Support was implemented in 2004.
-The data for 2002-03 and earlier is for its predecessor, the Supports for Independence program.
+- The Income Support program (formerly Alberta Works) was implemented in 2004.
+The data for 2003 and earlier is for its predecessor, the Supports for Independence program.

-- The data reflects the number of cases and beneficiaries on March 31 of each year from 1997 to 2000.
+- The data reflects the number of cases and beneficiaries on March 31 of each year from 1997 to 2000 for Income Support and 1997 to 2010 for AISH.

-- The data reflects the average number of cases and beneficiaries over the fiscal year (April to March) from 2000-01 onward.
+- The data reflects the average number of cases and beneficiaries over the fiscal year (April 1 to March 31) from 2000-01 onward for Income Support and from 2010-11 onward for AISH.

 - Income Support figures do not include First Nations living on reserves.
 AISH figures include First Nations living on reserves.

-- Figures for 2008 onwards are the actual numbers supplied by Alberta Community and Social Services.
+- Figures for 2008 onwards are the actual numbers supplied by Alberta Seniors, Community and Social Services.

 - Income Support cases receiving employment income were identified by the following client types, all of which are required to provide proof of earnings: Self-employed, employed full-time, employed part-time.
 A complete list of client types and their descriptions can be found in the policy manual.